teobermanec/weather-app/README.md

    cd weather-app

 2. **Before starting the program you should replace the placeholder API in the config.py with your own API KEY**

+3. **To start the program, enter 'python main.py' in the terminal opened in the 'weather app' folder**